supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. On the **Getting started** page, under the **Upgrade** tab, make sure your subscription is selected, and then select the **Upgrade** button at the bottom of the page.
 Wait for the *Trial started* notification to appear, it takes about 2 minutes. **Hint:** You can click the bell button on the top bar to review your Azure portal notifications.

-1. In the left menu for Microsoft Defender for Cloud, under the Management, select **Environment settings**.
+1. In the left menu for Microsoft Defender for Cloud, under Management, select **Environment settings**.

 1. Select the **"Azure Pass - Sponsorship"** subscription (or equivalent name in your Language).